-So, whilst there are many great reasons to load up that “private” browser, how good of a job does your internet browser do of erasing evidence that you were ever there?
+There are many great reasons to load up that “private” browser.
+However, it’s important to be aware that this way of surfing the internet might not actually give you the anonymity you desire.
+How good of a job does your internet browser really do of erasing evidence that you were ever there?

-We analyzed the details of the four popular internet browsers’ “private” mode, to find out how each one manages your privacy when you’re browsing online.
+We analyzed the “private” mode offered by the four most popular internet browsers to find out how each one manages your privacy when you’re browsing online.

 Chrome in private browsing mode

-We don’t always have a choice on which browser we can use.
-In fact, many workspaces suggest Chrome due to the handy extensions that can improve productivity.
+We don’t always get to choose which browser we use.
+In fact, many workspaces suggest Chrome due to its handy extensions that can improve productivity.

 - Your internet provider

-- Websites you visit, including the ads and resources used on those sites
+- Websites you visit, including the companies behind the ads and resources used on those sites

 - Your IP address, which can be used to identify the general area you’re in